LeoSM-07/OpenMeteoSwift/README.md

-# Open-Meteo-Swift
+# OpenMeteo Swift

 A swift package that enables swifty communication with the free [Open-Meteo API](https://open-meteo.com/)

 # ⚠️ Note
-This package is still under development and currently the only api available is the Marine Weather API.
+This package is still under development and currently the only API currently available is the Marine Weather API.